jaapp/ha-marstek/README.md

 ### Passive Mode Control

 The `marstek_local_api.set_passive_mode` service enables **Passive mode** for direct power control.
-Passive mode allows you to charge or discharge the battery at a specific power level for a defined duration.
+Passive mode allows you to charge or discharge the selected battery at a specific power level for a defined duration.

-Provide either the operating mode sensor entity (`entity_id`) or choose the battery via `device_id`.

 **Important:** Power values use signed integers:
 - **Negative values** = Charging (e.g., `-2000` means charge at 2000W)